miguelhd/gear-case-finder/PROGRESS.md

 # Gear Case Finder Project Progress

+## March 28, 2025 - Database Management Implementation

+### Completed Tasks

+1. **Enhanced Navigation Structure**
+   - Updated the AdminSidebar to include nested navigation for Database Management
+   - Created separate sections for Audio Gear, Cases, and Matches
+   - Implemented expandable/collapsible navigation items

+2. **Implemented Management Pages**
+   - Created comprehensive management pages for:
+     - Audio Gear Management (/admin/database/gear)
+     - Case Management (/admin/database/cases)
+     - Match Management (/admin/database/matches)
+   - Each page includes:
+     - Advanced filtering options specific to each data type
+     - Sorting capabilities
+     - Pagination
+     - Import/export functionality
+     - CRUD operations (Create, Read, Update, Delete)

+3. **Created API Endpoints**
+   - Implemented RESTful API endpoints for each data type:
+     - /api/admin/gear
+     - /api/admin/cases
+     - /api/admin/matches
+   - Each endpoint supports:
+     - GET (with filtering, pagination, sorting)
+     - POST (create new items and bulk import)
+     - PUT (update existing items)
+     - DELETE (remove items)

+### Current Status

+The Database Management section of the Admin Dashboard has been implemented with comprehensive UI components and API endpoints.
+The implementation follows a consistent pattern across all components while adapting to the specific requirements of each data type.
+The components are ready for integration with their corresponding API endpoints for real-time data fetching.

+### Next Steps

+1. **Complete Integration**
+   - Integrate UI components with their corresponding API endpoints
+   - Replace mock data with real-time data fetching
+   - Implement loading states and error handling

+2. **Implement Remaining Admin Dashboard Sections**
+   - Matching System for configuring and running the matching algorithm
+   - Performance Monitoring for cache and database metrics
+   - User Feedback Analysis for reviewing and responding to user feedback

+3. **Add Modal Components**
+   - Implement Add/Edit modals for each data type
+   - Create confirmation dialogs for delete operations
+   - Develop import/export functionality modals

+4. **Testing and Optimization**
+   - Write unit tests for all components and API endpoints
+   - Optimize database queries for performance
+   - Implement caching strategies to minimize database calls

+### Lessons Learned

+1. **UI Component Design**
+   - Use a consistent pattern for all management pages to improve maintainability
+   - Adapt filtering options to the specific attributes of each data type
+   - Implement pagination and sorting on the server side for better performance

+2. **API Design**
+   - Use a RESTful approach for all API endpoints
+   - Implement comprehensive filtering, pagination, and sorting
+   - Handle special actions like bulk import and running algorithms

+3. **Data Modeling**
+   - Ensure data models accurately reflect the application's domain
+   - Use appropriate data types and validation
+   - Consider relationships between different data types

+### Summary

+The Database Management section of the Admin Dashboard has been successfully implemented with comprehensive UI components and API endpoints for Audio Gear, Cases, and Matches.
+The implementation follows a consistent pattern across all components while adapting to the specific requirements of each data type.
+The next steps are to integrate the components with their API endpoints, implement the remaining Admin Dashboard sections, and add modal components for CRUD operations.

 ## March 28, 2025 - Admin UI Updates and Feature Alignment

 ### Completed Tasks